suyash144/suyash144.github.io/_posts/2025-05-22-naive-bayes.md

 ---
 layout: default # Or a specific 'post' layout if you create one later
-title: "Naive Bayes: a subtle issue"
+title: "Naive Bayes naivety"
 date: 2025-05-23 15:00:00 +0100 # Date and time of publication
 author: "Suyash Agarwal" # Optional
 categories: [machine learning, research] # Optional
 tags: [statistics] # Optional
 ---

-## Naive Bayes
+## Naive Bayes naivety

 TLDR: Beware when using a Naive Bayes classifier in a situation where one or more of your features has a conditional distribution that is a delta function.